Iam4lex/aws-certified/exams.md

 <details>
 <summary>Show Answer</summary>
 **Answer:** D. automate the infrastructure provisioning process.

-**Explanation:** Infrastructure as code (IaC) is a key DevOps practice that allows you to manage infrastructure using code, leading to repeatable and reliable infrastructure provisioning.
 </details>

 ### 10. What exclusive benefit is provided to users with Enterprise Support?